mlilley/appledouble/README.md

 ## Examples

-Remove all AppleDouble files on the filesystem (on mac, omit the `-r` xargs option):
+Remove all AppleDouble files on the filesystem (on macOS, omit the `-r` xargs option):
 ```
 find / -type f -name '._*' -print0 | appledouble -0 -print0 | xargs -0 -r rm
 ```

-One might combine this with the following for a comprehensive means of purging all the crappy files Mac OSX deems necessary to liberally spray all over your nice clean non-mac filesystem (run regularly from cron!):
+One might combine this with the following for a comprehensive means of purging all the crappy files macOS deems necessary to liberally spray all over your nice clean non-macOS filesystem (run regularly from cron!):
 ```
 find / -type d -name '.TemporaryItems' -print0 | xargs -r -0 rm
 find / -type f -name '.DS_Store' -print0 | xargs -r -0 rm